+The glass collection is in storage at Himley Hall where it is being inspected and recorded ready for the move to its new home next Summer.
 The White House Cone site is perfect for the new museum being in the heart of the Glass Quarter and opposite the Red House Cone alongside the canal.
-From the depression and outrage we witnessed when Dudley Council announced its closure plans in 2009, we now have a purpose built building in a perfect location with room for expansion in the future.
+We will shortly have a purpose built building in a perfect location with room for expansion in the future.
 The White House Cone will not only celebrate the skills of local people and integrate with the other local tourist attractions, but will guarantee the future of the world famous glass collections for generations to come.

-I am extremely proud of what we have achieved and I would like to thank my fellow Trustees for their dedication and commitment and for sacrificing so much of their personal time to the charity as our dream now becomes a reality and we look forward to the formal opening next year of the White House Cone - Museum of Glass.
+I am extremely proud of what we have achieved and I would like to thank my fellow Trustees for their dedication and commitment and for sacrificing so much of their personal time and energy to the charity as our dream now becomes a reality and we look forward to the formal opening next year of the White House Cone - museum of glass.
+New Trustees are being recruited who will have the necessary skills and experience to help with the running of the new museum.